How to Deduct Moving Expenses From Your Taxes

 moving taxes

 Note:Active-duty military members who have to move due to a military order are exceptions to the Tax Cuts and Jobs Act, and can still deduct their moving expenses.
-The Tax Cuts and Jobs Act, passed in December 2017, eliminates the deduction for relocation expenses for the vast majority of Americans.
+The Tax Cuts and Jobs Act, passed in December 2017, eliminates the deduction for relocation expenses for most Americans.
 This adjustment, which will be in effect from 2018 to 2025, is part of a larger push to streamline the tax code and cut tax rates.
 However, there are exceptions for active-duty personnel of the United States Armed Forces who have to move due to a military order.

 Are you aware that you could potentially save a lot of money by deducting your moving expenses from your taxes?
 That's right!
 The Internal Revenue Service (IRS) allows individuals who have experienced a qualifying move for work-related reasons to claim a moving expenses tax deduction.
 Understanding the eligibility criteria, following the relevant steps, and properly recording your spending will help you uncover this significant tax benefit and perhaps keep more of your hard-earned money in your pocket.